Introduction to Confirmation Bias Example

 Examples of Confirmation Bias

-Few examples of confirmation bias are as follows:
+A few examples of confirmation bias are as follows:

-#1 – Stock Markets and Participants Behavior
+#1 – Stock Markets and Participant’s Behavior

 Stock markets have been the biggest example of confirmation bias over a long period of time.
-The place often thought of as a platform where intellectuals make money while speculators consistently lose has time and again proved that often reactions are knee jerk and in the heat of the moment.
-A simple rule of finance states that when the economy is booming, the equity should give you better returns, while when the economy is going through a rough phase, safe assets like sovereign bonds and gold should be preferred.
-But what happens when a large firm in a booming market posts unexpected result.
-The unexpected result might be different from the expectations in terms of top-line numbers, but still, an analysis is required to understand what lies beneath.
+People often consider the place as a platform where intellectuals make money.
+At the same time, speculators consistently lose time and again, proving that reactions are often knee-jerk and in the heat of the moment.
+A simple rule of finance states that when the economy is booming, equity should give you better returns, while when the economy is going through a rough phase, safe assets like sovereign bonds and gold should be preferred.
+But what happens when a large firm in a booming market posts unexpected results?

-In order to understand how the firm has performed in the last quarter, the layers of these implicit details need to be decoded one by one.
-But what do market participants actually do?
-They only look at the initial set of numbers, and if these numbers are unexpected, they start selling the stock of the firm.
-The simplest reason being they have been conditioned to react in such a way over the years.
-Just because everyone is doing it, one should do the same.
-This leads to a knee jerk reaction, often an overreaction by the market and its participants.
+This leads to a knee-jerk reaction, often an overreaction by the market and its participants.
 That is why we sometimes face situations where stocks of even blue-chip firms are down by 5 -10 % even when they have posted decent results.
-An investor with basic knowledge of finance but who is able to calm his anxiety and avoid blind sheep behavior can weather these storms and, in fact, used these situations to generate better market returns.
+An investor with basic knowledge of finance but who can calm his anxiety and avoid blind sheep behavior can weather these storms and use these situations to generate better market returns.
 This is a classic case of confirmed biasedness in behavioral finance and its effect on investors.

 #2 – Option Traders and their Biasedness Towards Puts